Shao-Group/cmpsc465-fa20/assignment2/problem2/readme.md

 # Examples and Testing

 Some examples (e.g., input-x.txt and output-x.txt, x = 1, 2) are provided.
+A figure corresponding input-1 can be found in this repo too.
 For Python code, try the following to test your code
 ```
 python ./solution.py < input-x.txt > my-output-x.txt